Jim Baird (Australian footballer): Football

-Baird went on to become a utility who played on every line of the field: forward-line, half-forward, centre wing, half-back, back-line and even ruck and follower.
-He was described as the most versatile player and one of the best all-round athletes in the league.
+Baird became a utility who played on every line of the field: forward-line, half-forward, centre wing, half-back, back-line, and even ruck and follower.
+He was described as a versatile player and was considered as an all-round athletes in the league.

 After leaving Carlton, Baird went to Mentone in the Federal Football League, where he served as senior coach from 1952 until 1955, then as reserves coach from 1956 to 1959.
 Although he did not win any premierships as coach with the club, the foundation he laid as senior coach was viewed as crucial to the club's 1956 flag and 1958 and 1959 grand final appearances.

 Baird was inducted into the Carlton Football Club Hall of Fame in 2006, and into the Hall of Fame of Mentone's successor, the Mentone and St Bedes Old Collegians Amateur Football Club, in 2004.

 Cricket

 Baird was an accomplished cricketer, playing as a specialist fast-medium bowler with a fast inswinger and effective bouncer.
 He made his district cricket debut with Carlton in the 1939/40 season, playing alongside older brother Jack for the first six seasons of his career.

 He became a dominant force in the 1948/49 season, and was called up for his first class debut in Victoria's second XI's two-match tour of Tasmania.
 After posting progress season figures of 41 wickets at an average of 9.83 for Carlton, he made his Sheffield Shield debut for Victoria in its last match of the 1948/49 season.
 He went on to play the entire 1949/50 Shield season for Victoria.
 He did not gain first-class selection again, and finished his career with ten first-class matches, taking 42 wickets at 24.83 with best figures of 7/108.

 Baird continued to play district cricket for Carlton until 1956/57.
 Over seventeen seasons, he won two premierships with the club and took 374 wickets at an average of 18.06.